Travis Rider is a Stoney Nation community member who works to promote mental health and wellness from a Stoney perspective.

 Travis has taken six different Indigenous Leadership Courses at the Banff Centre for Arts and Creativity and he received a Certificate of Indigenous Leadership, Governance, and Management Excellence.

-He recently facilitated a Cultural Learning Circle titled “The Spirit and Intent of the Stoney Language,” which helped both Stoney community and general Bow Valley community understand the deeper meanings behind certain Stoney words, place names and philosophies.
+One of the circles he facilitated, titled “The Spirit and Intent of the Stoney Language,” helped both Stoney community and general Bow Valley community understand the deeper meanings behind certain Stoney words, place names and philosophies.